IKIM-Essen/ClusterDocs/docs/concepts/what-rcc-can-do.md

 - generic or carefully bounded diagnostics; and
 - code review, refactoring, testing, and reproducibility work.

-The preferred pattern is that the agent does **not** receive the real project rows, reads, images, patient-derived records, or filenames merely to be useful.
+The agent does **not** need the real project rows, reads, images, patient-derived records, or filenames merely to be useful.
 It proposes code/workflows; RCC validates authorization and executes those against the real data inside the governed environment; only permitted results or bounded diagnostics leave that execution boundary.

 Some separately reviewed RCC-local agent capabilities may be authorized to work near data.
 That is an explicit governed capability, not the default assumption